jfallmann/RNAmediator/docs/source/tutorial.rst

 Folding without constraint
 **************************

-In case you simply want to fold sequences without applying any constraints you can use the `scanning` mode of `RIssmed_plfold` which will only create ``--unconstraint nameforunconstraint`` ouput as follows:
+In case you simply want to fold sequences without applying any constraints you can use the `scanning` mode of `RNAmediator_plfold` which will only create ``--unconstraint nameforunconstraint`` ouput as follows:

 .. code-block:: shell

-    RIssmed_plfold -s FASTA -x scanning --window SizeOfWindowToFold --span BasepairSpan -u ulim
+    RNAmediator_plfold -s FASTA -x scanning --window SizeOfWindowToFold --span BasepairSpan -u ulim

 Folding with sliding window constraint
 **************************************

-In case you want to fold sequences without specific constraint positions you can use the `sliding` mode of `RIssmed_plfold` (DEFAULT) which will generate a list of constraints covering every nucleotide of the input sequence and fold each independently.
+In case you want to fold sequences without specific constraint positions you can use the `sliding` mode of `RNAmediator_plfold` (DEFAULT) which will generate a list of constraints covering every nucleotide of the input sequence and fold each independently.
 This will take long and produce large amounts of output, so make sure this is really what you want.
 It does, however, provide one with the opportunity to scan for regions with largest impact on structure along a given sequence, e.g. to identify potential miRNA or antagonist binding sites:

 .. code-block:: shell

-    RIssmed_plfold -s FASTA -x sliding --window SizeOfWindowToFold --span BasepairSpan -u ulim
+    RNAmediator_plfold -s FASTA -x sliding --window SizeOfWindowToFold --span BasepairSpan -u ulim

 Using Transcripts or single gene features